trumpeterchris/Weather2Sheet/README.markdown

 (substituting 386 for amd64, and darwin|freebsd for linux as appropriate).

-Building Wu from Source
+Building wu from Source
 -----------------------

-To obtain the source code for Wu:
+To obtain the source code for wu:

   git clone git@github.com:sramsay/wu.git